cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-tech-services--move-apple-device-from-airwatch-to-intune.md

 ---
 name: "[Tech Services] Move Apple Device from AirWatch to Intune"
 about: This templete is for all the ipads that TPW needs to move to intune
-title: "[Tech Services] Move Apple Device from AirWatch to Intune -Device Name- <Division> "
+title: "[Tech Services] Move Apple Device from AirWatch to Intune -Device Name- -Division- "
 labels: 'Service: Tech Services, Type: Mobile Device Support (MDM), Type: Operations, [Workgroup] :rotating_light: MISSING'
 assignees: Matthew-M-TPW